 William Clugston, Mrs Clugston, John Clugston Senior, John Clugston Junior, James Murray, and John Wood.
 The secretary of the organisation was John Clugston.

-Beatrice’s father must be John Clugston Junior, since he was only 25 years old.
+Beatrice’s father cannot be John Clugston Senior, since he was only 25 years old.
+He must be John Junior.
 We are told (see below) that William Clugston was her uncle, but this is impossible.
 John Clugston Senior must be her grandfather.

 They attended Bridgeton Presbyterian Church.